ananyamanjunath/Text-Summarizer/README.md

 3. Open your web browser and go to http://localhost:5000/ to access the Text Summarizer web app.

-4. Choose the language for summarization, enter your text in the provided textarea, submit the form, and view the summarization result.
+4. Choose the language for summarization, enter your text in the provided text area, submit the form, and view the summarization result.

 ## Acknowledgments